Public Safety

 - Enhanced dissemination of information to the public

-- Increased number of clients served who demonstrate measured improvements
+- Increased number of clients served who demonstrate measured improvements in attitude/behavior

 - Increased number of clients served who self-report an improvement in attitude/behavior